MICHAEL JACKSON - THRILLER (Single)

 My friend asked me what the time was and I had wound the tape to the part where Michael sings "It's close to Midnight, and there's something evil lurking in the dark"!
 We were pretty crazy in those days and you kind of lose that energy and imagination as you grow older, although you tend to gain other qualities such as wisdom and responsibility.

-So here we are 34 years later, and a whole new generation of teenagers are discovering the epicness of "Thriller" for themselves.
-Let's just hope they appreciate the hard work that went into it creating it.
+So 34 years later, and a whole new generation of teenagers were discovering the epicness of "Thriller" for themselves.
+Let's just hope they appreciated the hard work that went into it creating it.